 Volatility-Adjusted Position Sizing with ATR

 Markets breathe differently in different conditions.
-Volatility-adjusted sizing ensures your risk stays consistent regardless of how fast or slow price is moving.
+ATR-based sizing ensures your risk stays consistent regardless of how fast or slow price is moving.

 The Problem with Static Stop Distances

-If you always use a 30-pip stop loss, you are treating EUR/USD on a calm Tuesday the same as EUR/USD during an FOMC announcement.
-These are not the same environment.
-In high-volatility conditions, a 30-pip stop may be well within normal price noise and get hit before your setup plays out.
-In low-volatility conditions, a 30-pip stop may be unnecessarily wide.
+A 30-pip stop treats EUR/USD on a calm Tuesday the same as EUR/USD after an FOMC announcement.
+In high-volatility conditions, a 30-pip stop sits within normal noise and gets hit before the setup plays out.
+In low-volatility conditions, it may be unnecessarily wide, reducing R:R without adding value.

 Average True Range (ATR)